sudosoph/docs/content/implement-section-io-magento-2.md

 ### 1) Download the section.io extension.

-To get started with section.io and Varnish directly from the Magento Admin portal, you first must download the "Instant Global Cache" extension from the [Magento Marketplace](https://marketplace.magento.com/sectionio-metrics.html).
+To get started with section.io and Varnish Cache directly from the Magento Admin portal, you first must download the "Instant Global Cache" extension from the [Magento Marketplace](https://marketplace.magento.com/sectionio-metrics.html).

 ### 1) Login with or create section.io credentials